 Grants for the smallest businesses are being made through local authorities.
 They are one-off grants of £10,000 to businesses in England that already receive small business rate relief or rural rate relief.
 An overview of the scheme is here.

 If you qualify, authorities should be in touch soon if they haven’t been already.
 If you need to identify and contact a local authority, use this search tool.

 rounding up the grants that are available to small businesses at the moment.

 Self-employment support scheme

 The Self-Employment Income Support Scheme has been set up to provide grants to self-employed individuals or partnerships.
 As with the Coronavirus Job Retention Scheme, it is worth 80% of profits, up to a limit of £2,500 per month.
-Grants are due to be paid in early June 2020.
-In the meantime self-employed people will be eligible for other government support including Universal Credit and business interruption loans.
+Money will be paid in a

-An overview of the scheme and eligibility criteria are here.
+An overview of the Self-employment Support Scheme is here.